-The findings on availability and consistency of information from different sections of the VA questionnaire also has important implications for VA implementation.
-The two main questionnaire components comprising the open text sections and the structured questions offer opportunities to potentially record similar information for certain key variables.
-This provision has been made in the questionnaires to accommodate an observed inherent variability in response patterns during VA interviews, as demonstrated in our study (Figure 1) and in a similar study which only assessed such variation in reporting of paralysis in deaths from cerebrovascular stroke in Viet Nam[26].
-Some respondents require prompting through structured questions to elicit all relevant information, while others are more comfortable with giving information in their own words, and are non-committal or even not attentive during the structured questions.
-The open narrative section in questionnaires has been generally found to be very important in determining the cause of death, similar to studies conducted elsewhere[27,28].
+The findings on the availability and consistency of information from different sections of the VA questionnaire also have important implications for VA implementation.
+The two main questionnaire components comprising the open text sections and structured questions offer opportunities to record similar information for certain key variables potentially.
+This provision has been made in the questionnaires to accommodate an observed inherent variability in response patterns during VA interviews, as demonstrated both in our study (Figure 1) as well as in a similar study that only assessed such variation in the reporting of paralysis in deaths from cerebrovascular stroke in Vietnam[26].
+Some respondents require prompting through structured questions to elicit all relevant information, while others are more comfortable with giving information in their own words and are non-committal or even inattentive during the structured questions.
+The open narrative section in questionnaires has generally been found to be very important in determining the cause of death, similar to studies conducted elsewhere[27,28].
 Constructing a timeline that puts the history of disease, individual symptoms, signs, and chronology of clinical events together can help characterise the events leading to death, if the respondents were familiar with the deceased.
-In the Indonesian VA physician review protocol, the reviewers are also trained to utilise the information from all sections of the questionnaire to construct such a summary, to guide their diagnostic decisions.
+In the Indonesian VA physician review protocol, reviewers are also trained to utilise the information from all sections of the questionnaire to construct such a summary, in order to guide their diagnostic decisions.
 In many instances, it is likely that physician reviewers would be able to diagnose causes of death largely from the open narratives, although they should always seek corroborating information from the structured questions.
 Ultimately, better consistency of information across both sources increases confidence in the veracity of information available to formulate diagnoses.

 In conclusion, this study demonstrates a process for reviewing the quality of evidence in VA questionnaires, in the context of assigning ischaemic heart disease as the underlying cause of death.
-While acceptable evidence was available for three-fourths of the cases in our study sample, several measures could be taken to improve the overall data quality.
-Firstly, the questionnaire could be modified to elicit more detail in regard to the designation and/or qualification of the health staff (doctor, nurse, or paramedic) who provided an opinion as to the cause of death for events in health facilities.
+While acceptable evidence was available for three-fourths of the cases in our study sample, several measures could be taken to improve overall data quality.
+Firstly, the questionnaire could be modified to elicit more detail in regard to the designation and/or qualification of health staff (doctors, nurses, or paramedics) who provided an opinion as to the cause of death for events in health facilities.
 This would enable more accurate use of this information in deciding the level of evidence.
 Secondly, communities should be sensitised to the benefit of retaining and sharing available health care documents within the household with the local health centre staff, instead of casual disposal following the final rites.
-Thirdly, the SRS program could initiate activities to liaise with secondary and tertiary hospitals in cities and major towns in the proximity of SRS sites, from where some cause of death related data may be obtained for facility deaths.
-Eventually, a medical certification of cause of death scheme could be introduced in these hospitals, to improve the overall quality of evidence for mortality statistics from the SRS.
+Thirdly, the SRS program could initiate activities to liaise with secondary and tertiary hospitals in cities and major towns in the proximity of SRS sites, from where some cause of death-related data may be obtained for facility deaths.
+Eventually, medical certification of the cause of death scheme could be introduced in these hospitals, to improve the overall quality of evidence for mortality statistics from the SRS.
 Also, further qualitative research could help design improved community interactions to access the most appropriate respondent, as well as improved interviewing techniques to strengthen VA data quality.
-These study methods for ischaemic heart disease could be used as a model to investigate the quality of evidence for other major causes of death such as cerebrovascular disease, diabetes, tuberculosis, and chronic lung disease among others, in Indonesia as well as other settings where VA is routinely implemented.
-Periodic evaluation of quality of VA evidence is essential to improve the empirical use of VA data for mortality and cause of death measurement for health policy, monitoring and evaluation.
+These study methods for ischaemic heart disease could be used as a model to investigate the quality of evidence for other major causes of death such as cerebrovascular disease, diabetes, tuberculosis, and chronic lung disease, among others, in Indonesia as well as other settings where VA is routinely implemented.
+Periodic evaluation of the quality of VA evidence is essential to improve the empirical use of VA data for mortality and cause of death measurements for health policy, monitoring, and evaluation.

 Article Highlights